mido/mido/docs/code-of-conduct.rst

 positive environment, and include:

--  **Being open.** Members of the community are open to collaboration, whether it’s on PEPs, patches, problems, or otherwise.
+-  **Being open.** Members of the community are open to collaboration, whether it’s on patches, problems, or otherwise.
 -  **Focusing on what is best for the community.** We’re respectful of the processes set forth in the community, and we work within them.
 -  **Acknowledging time and effort.** We’re respectful of the volunteer